Zero-based numbering: Usage in programming languages

 This usage follows from design choices embedded in many influential programming languages, including C, Java, and Lisp.
 In these three, sequence types (C arrays, Java arrays and lists, and Lisp lists and vectors) are indexed beginning with the zero subscript.
 Particularly in C, where arrays are closely tied to pointer arithmetic, this makes for a simpler implementation: the subscript refers to an offset from the starting position of an array, so the first element has an offset of zero.

 Referencing memory by an address and an offset is represented directly in computer hardware on virtually all computer architectures, so this design detail in C makes compilation easier, at the cost of some human factors.
 In this context using "zeroth" as an ordinal is not strictly correct, but a widespread habit in this profession.
 Some programming languages, such as Fortran or COBOL, have array subscripts starting with one, because they were meant as high-level programming languages, and as such they had to have a correspondence to the usual ordinal numbers which predate the invention of the zero by a long time.
 And some programming languages, e.g., Ada, ALGOL 60, PL/I, allow an arbitrary lower bound for each index.

 Pascal allows the range of an array to be of any ordinal type (including enumerated types) and Ada allows any discrete subtype.
 APL allows setting the index origin to 0 or 1 during runtime programmatically.
-Some recent languages, such as Lua and Visual Basic, have adopted the same convention for the same reason.
+Some more recent languages, such as Lua and Visual Basic, have adopted the same convention for the same reason.

 Zero is the lowest unsigned integer value, one of the most fundamental types in programming and hardware design.
 In computer science, zero is thus often used as the base case for many kinds of numerical recursion.
 Proofs and other sorts of mathematical reasoning in computer science often begin with zero.
 For these reasons, in computer science it is not unusual to number from zero rather than one.

 If an array is used to represent a cycle, it is convenient to obtain the index with a modulo function, which can result in zero.